Community Liaison Group

 The CLG meets each quarter, participants are BAe, Bishopton Community Council, representatives of Bishopton Action Group, Bishopton Development Trust and the local Churches.
 An Action list is published as the outcome of these meetings and can be found on this website.
 (CLG, Action Points)

-The current situation (Jan 2019) is that the proposed number of houses to be built is now about 4200, this in comparison to the 2300 in the initial planning application.
+The current situation (Sept 2019) is that the proposed number of houses to be built is now about 4200, this in comparison to the 2300 in the initial planning application.
 Several builders, Charles Church/Persimmon, Taylor Wimpey, Cala, Bellway, Stewart Milne, and Avant Homes are currently building a range of homes throughout the development.
+Barratt and Robertson are two new builders coming on site in the near future.
 In addition there is now a program for social houses being built by "Lovell".

-The second phase of the Motorway Junction is also under way, the ground having "settled" over the past year, planned opening 2020.
+The second phase of the Motorway Junction is also under way, the ground having "settled" over the past year, planned opening is now November 2019.

 The new Primary school is currently in the planning stage, planned opening 2021, and will be a "two stream" school with capacity for 420 pupils.

-Consultations with the Renfrewshire Health and Social Care Partnership for a new Health Centre are ongoing.
+Consultations with the Renfrewshire Health and Social Care Partnership for a new Health Centre appear to be stalled, with no movement from the R.H.S.C.P.

 Details of all the planing applications, and section 75 conditions are available on the Renfrewshire Council website. www.renfrewshire.gov.uk